Mastering ecommerce SEO Best Practices for Online Stores

 • ✓ 93% of online experiences begin with a search engine.

-• ✓ The first page of Google captures 75% of all clicks.
+• ✓ The first page of Google captures 71-92% of all search traffic.

 How It Works